 Ryan is a 2004 graduate of Morton High School and a 2009 graduate of North Central College, where he received his Bachelor's Degree in Communications.
 He graduated from Carl Sandburg College of Mortuary Science in 2012.
-He is part of the Knapp-Johnson Funeral Home staff, serving as an apprentice funeral director.
+Ryan received his funeral director's license in the fall of 2014.

 He currently serves on the board of directors for We Care, Inc. and is a member of the Business District Commission for Morton.
 Ryan also volunteers as an assistant for the Morton High School Boys Soccer Team.

-Ryan and his wife Katie (Kirk), reside in Morton.
-They attend Bethel Lutheran Church in Morton.
+Ryan, his wife Katie (Kirk) and sons, Will and Grant, reside in Morton.
+They are members of Bethel Lutheran Church in Morton.

 Email Ryan at: firstname.lastname@example.org

 Kim grew up in Morton and married her husband, Mark, in 1981.
 She previously worked full-time for the Morton Township as secretary and later as Morton’s first female tax assessor until 1994.
 Kim is the office manager for the funeral home.

 She and Mark have a son, Ryan (Katie), a daughter, Sara (Greg) Roth, who lives and works in Silver Spring, Maryland, and a daughter, Anna who attends Illinois Central College.
 Kim also has three grandchildren; Will and Grant, sons to Ryan and Katie and Nora, daughter to Sara and Greg.

 Kim volunteers at Morton Community Foundation and Morton Apostolic Christian Restmor.